-Students on EDHEC Business School’s MSc in Strategy, Consulting & Digital Transformation have had the chance to gain first-hand insights into the blockchain industry from some of its leading experts.
+Students on EDHEC Business School’s MSc in Strategy, Organisation & Consulting have had the chance to gain first-hand insights into the blockchain industry from some of its leading experts.

 Written on 04 Apr 2019.

 Blockchain technology is a relatively new industry, but already worth $200 billion.
 ConsenSys is one of the world’s largest and fastest-growing blockchain companies, created by Canadian entrepreneur and co-founder of cryptocurrency platform Ethereum, Joe Lubin.
 In February 2019, the company sent a team to EDHEC to hold a session on ‘the power to act in a digitally transformed world’.